A model for framed configuration spaces of points: Background and recollections

 There is also a variant for unital operads.
-One may define a category $\fT_*$ (see~\cite{KhoroshkinWillwacher2017}) similar to $\fT$, but where in addition the trees may have a special type of univalent vertex representing the identity.
-A unital homotopy operad is then a symmetric monoidal functor $\fT_*\to \catC$.
+One may define a category $\fT_1$ (see~\cite{KhoroshkinWillwacher2017}) having the same objects as $\fT$, but where in addition we have a generating morphism of creating a vertex having a single input and a single output on any edge.
+In particular, there is a morphism from the empty tree to the $1$-corolla.
+A unital homotopy operad is then a symmetric monoidal functor $\fT_1\to \catC$.

-Dually we define a homotopy cooperad in $\op C$ as a contravariant symmetric monoidal functor
+Dually we define a homotopy cooperad in $\op D$ as a contravariant symmetric monoidal functor

 The main example is as follows: Suppose $\op T$ is a topological operad.
 Then the (PL) forms $\Omega(\op T)$ form a homotopy cooperad in the category $\dgca$ of dg commutative algebras.
 We will call such objects homotopy Hopf cooperads for short.
 The corresponding functor